Bombing of Gorla

-The bombing of Gorla, also known as the Gorla massacre (Italian: la strage di Gorla), was an aerial bombing attack on Gorla, a quartiere of Milan, Italy, conducted by the United States Army Air Forces in October 1944.
+The bombing of Gorla, also known as the Gorla massacre (Italian: la strage di Gorla), was an aerial bombing attack on Gorla, a district of Milan, Italy, conducted by the United States Army Air Forces in October 1944.
 The bombing was precipitated when a navigational error placed an American bomber force over Gorla instead of its intended target.

-Taking place during a protracted campaign of strategic bombing of Milan, some 614 civilians were killed, most notably 184 children at the Francesco Crispi primary school in the quartiere.
+Taking place during a protracted campaign of strategic bombing of Milan, some 614 civilians were killed, most notably 184 children, who were at the Francesco Crispi primary school in the district.

 Background

 Allied strategic bombing raids over Italy began in 1940, with a series of RAF bombing missions against targets in Italy.
 The strategic bombing escalated in late 1942, with the US Army Air Forces launching its own missions against Italian targets in 1943.
 The most affected cities included those in the industrial triangle, where the country's industrial production and military reserves were concentrated.
-As the main economic and industrial center in Italy, and the country's second largest city, Milan was subjected to heavy bombing; it was the most bombed city in Northern Italy and one of the most bombed cities in the country.

-After Italy signed the Armistice of Cassibile with the Allies in September 1943, Germany occupied northern Italy and established a fascist puppet state, the Italian Social Republic.
-Milan remained under the control of the German army and the Social Republic, and so the city continued to be bombed by the Allied air forces as the allies advanced north through Italy.
+As the main economic and industrial center in the Kingdom of Italy and the country's second largest city, Milan was subjected to heavy bombing; it was the most bombed city in Northern Italy and one of the most bombed cities in the country.
+After Italy signed the armistice of Cassibile with the Allies in September 1943, Nazi Germany occupied northern Italy and established a fascist puppet state, the Italian Social Republic.
+Milan remained under the control of the German army and the Social Republic, and so the city continued to be bombed by the Allied air forces as the Allies advanced north through Italy.

-According to one source, the clear Italian weather, coupled with ambiguous pre-war military bombing doctrine, resulted in a high number of civilian casualties during allied bombing operations in Italy.
-The relative inaccuracy of area bombing also increased the likelihood bombs would fall on civilian targets.
-Inexperienced aircrews also led to an increase in navigational and operational mistakes.

-The unit that would later bomb Gorla, the 451st Bombing group of the Fifteenth Air Force, had previously been reprimanded for misconduct during a bombing mission; during the Third Battle of Monte Cassino, aircraft from the unit had accidentally attacked the town of Venafro, killing 40 Italian civilians and 17 Allied soldiers.
-Despite the reprimand and subsequent investigation into the incident, the investigating officer recommend that no officers be court martialed, as such an action may have a “depressing reaction” on the ability of the unit to continue its mission.
+The clear Italian weather, coupled with ambiguous pre-war military bombing doctrine, resulted in a high number of civilian casualties during allied bombing operations in Italy.
+The relative inaccuracy of area bombing also increased the likelihood bombs would fall on civilian targets, and inexperienced aircrews led to an increase in navigational and operational mistakes.
+The unit that would later bomb Gorla, the 451st Bombing group of the Fifteenth Air Force, had previously been reprimanded for misconduct during a bombing mission; during the third Battle of Monte Cassino, aircraft from the unit had accidentally attacked the town of Venafro, killing 40 Italian civilians and 17 Allied soldiers.
+Despite the reprimand and subsequent investigation into the incident, the investigating officer recommend that no officers be court martialed, as such an action may have a "depressing reaction" on the ability of the unit to continue its mission.